 State law and our own concern for the welfare of each child require the school and all employees to report suspected child abuse or neglect.
-If staff members know or have reason to believe that a child is being physically abused, sexually abused, or neglected, the staff member must notify the Head of School who will contact Maricopa County Child Protection Services.
+If staff members know or have reason to believe that a child is being physically abused, sexually abused, or neglected, the staff member must notify the Maricopa County Child Protection Services and Head of School.
 The law requires that the report include the child's name and address of the alleged perpetrator (if known), the extent of the injuries, and the name of the person reporting the suspected abuse or neglect.
+Summit School will answer to the best of our knowledge all questions asked by the Maricopa County Child Protection Services or law enforcement.